giuliohome/rust-rocket-playground/README.md

+## Scope

+This is a playground.
+Check out my [doc-manager](https://github.com/giuliohome-org/doc-manager) repo for a complete Rust-React application example.

 ## Containerization

 Use a Dockerfile from [rocket guide](https://rocket.rs/guide/v0.5/deploying/#containerization), but **modified** to include a custom root certificate (uncomment and copy it here!) and a json folder as well as a static folder.